 Under Roman rule, crucified victims were not to be publicly mourned, and the bodies were often left on the cross for days.

-However, if their punishment was not for treason, a powerful patron or family member might be allowed to take the body.
+However, if their punishment was not for treason, an influential patron or family member might be allowed to take the body.

 Joseph of Arimathea was such a person.
 Although he had previously hidden his faith in Jesus for fear of the Jews, he bravely asked Pilate for permission to take away the body.